dariandzirko/realsense_wrapper/src/dump.md

 # Okay so the current commit-2 is working pretty well, and it did not does crash but it just updates super slowly.
 Current idea is now make a big queue and hopefully update side by side so it's not super duper slow

 # Now I potentially fixed the framerate and resolution but the system in bevy will only run/work when I consistently give it inputs to the system, causing the update system to only trigger on events ie spacebar, mouse movement or clicks

+# Removing some winit line from the app. in the main file fixed the start to the fps problems.
+They were later completely corrected by running in release

+# I have not added format switching to the gui where you can hit the format button and the currecnt release instance will be dropped starting a new one with new configurations.
+Currently the formats are only RGB8, Y16, and Z16 so rgb, bw then depth

+# Now it is time to rewrite all the examples because none of them work.
+Then it is time to take the depth image and the camera intrinsics then make a point cloud